apache/parquet-format/LogicalTypes.md

 ## Embedded Types

-Embedded types do not have type-specific orderings.
+Embedded types do not have type-specific orderings beyond the unsigned byte-wise comparison of their physical type (`BYTE_ARRAY`).

 ### JSON